urbit/docs/tutorials/sail-and-udon.md

 ```

 The line above has interpolated code that uses a wing expression to access the
-name of the host ship, and then accesses the face `what-kind` contains a string
+name of the host ship, and then accesses the face `what-kind` that contains a
-describing what type of ship it is.
-We declared `gas` on the very first line so
+string describing what type of ship it is.
+We declared `gas` on the very first
-that we could add that sort of information to the subject that our Sail is
+line so that we could add that sort of information to the subject that our Sail
-rendered against.
+is rendered against.
 The wing expression `p.bem.gas` looks for `p` within `bem`
 within `gas`, which happens to be where the name of the ship is located.

 Note that `{what-kind}` does not have a `<>` wrapper.
 Why do you think this is?